cmelgarejo/mit-xpro-week4/README.md

-# Week4 - PACMAN Direction
+# Week 4 - PACMAN Direction

 Exercise developed during the course MIT xPro.
 Detects the edges of the screen and changing the image and direction of a PACMAN.